wtfplutolol/zzboard-public/README.md

 ## Auto-Updates

 ZZBoard checks this GitHub repo on every launch.
-If a new release is found it downloads the new exe, shows the changelog, and restarts automatically.
-You never need to manually download an update.

-Your config file and high scores are never touched by updates.
+If a newer version is found it downloads the new exe, shows the changelog, and restarts automatically.
+Your config and high scores are never affected.

 ---